Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 For example, cottage cheese can result in an increased insulin release.
 On the other hand, eating aged cheddar cheese resulted in the smallest spike in blood sugar compared to all dairy products in a recent clinical study [R].

-Tip: you can eat aged cheese if you have diabetes, but make sure to eat it along with vegetables or healthy foods to assure that your blood sugar levels don’t spike.
+Tip: you can eat aged cheese if you have diabetes, but make sure to eat it along with vegetables or healthy foods to ensure that your blood sugar levels don’t spike.

 14. Aged Cheese; Can it be Good for the Environment?